Boy, did the New York football teams pick the right day to look like idiots! Because the Mets completed their throwing away of the World Series.

 The Lightning played their 1st season, 1992-93, at Expo Hall, part of the Florida State Fairgrounds.
 It seats only 10,425 people, so it was never going to be more than a temporary home, but they outgrew it immediately, because, unlike the new Ottawa Senators, who came into the NHL at the same time and played at the Ottawa Civic Centre, which had almost exactly the same number of seats, they weren't horrible; indeed, they were rather respectable from the off.
 4800 U.S. Route 301, about 8 miles northeast of downtown.
 It would take 3 buses to get there.

-Tampa Bay does not have an NBA team, nor does it seem to be interested in trying for one.
+Tampa Bay does not have an NBA team, nor does it seem to be interested in trying for one, even though it would rank 20th in NBA markets.
 The Orlando Magic play 84 miles from downtown Tampa, while the Miami Heat are 279 miles away.
 Yet, according to a May 2014 article in The New York Times, mainly due to LeBron James (but also due to Shaquille O'Neal being much more recently in Miami than in Orlando), the Heat are more popular in the Tampa Bay region than the Magic are -- and the Los Angeles Lakers are nearly as popular as the Magic, probably because of Shaq and Kobe.
 If Tampa Bay did have an NBA team, the metropolitan area would rank 22nd in population among NBA markets.

 Orlando is also the home of Orlando City Soccer Club, the closest Major League Soccer team.
 The University of Florida is 131 miles away in Gainesville, and Florida State University is 276 miles away in the State capital of Tallahassee.